Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/02_attach_tmc_mgmt.md

 ## Register Management Cluster

->Note: Registering management clusters is currently only supported for TKG on vSphere and Azure.
-TKG on AWS is coming soon.

 Execute the following script to register your TMC management cluster.
 It will create a cluster group as defined in `.tmc.cluster-group` in `params.yaml`.
 Then it will use the tmc cli to regiter the management cluster.

 ```bash